 Although he is concerned with the cost to produce beer in Canada, he said that when it comes to exporting beer, brewers get to reclaim the cost of Canadian production tax and can benefit from the significantly lower production rates in the United States.

-Even a prospective tax won’t deter Dan Grew from drinking beer but, the Univeristy of Ottawa physics student said, “if beer prices go up, I’ll definitely be buying a lot less.”
+While the new tax won’t stop University of Ottawa student Dan Grew from drinking beer, he said, “if beer prices go up, I’ll definitely be buying a lot less.”